-Elemental CoSec Limited (“ECS“) aims to provide a high quality service in every respect and we will make sure that the services we provide to you operate as smoothly and as well as possible.
+Elemental CoSec Limited (“ECS“) aims to provide a high quality service in every respect.
 These terms and conditions govern the services to be provided by ECS to you.

 Your attention is brought to the limitations of liability in paragraph 22 below.
 Please read this carefully and ensure that you understand and accept this provision.